Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “Anywhere from 250 to 300,000 ballots were dropped mysteriously into the rolls.”

 Only someone unaware of how ballots are counted would think something is mysterious.
 Trump is referring to the counting of mail-in ballots — almost two-thirds of the 1.3 million absentee ballots in Georgia were cast for Biden — that were generally counted after in-person ballots had been tabulated.
-In Georgia, absentee ballots can be processed (such as removed from envelopes and signature checked) upon receipt but they cannot be counted until Election Day.
+In Georgia, absentee ballots can be processed (such as removed from envelopes and signature checked) upon receipt, but they cannot be counted until Election Day.

 “Much of that had to do with Fulton County, which hasn’t been checked.
 We think that if you check the signatures — a real check of the signatures going back in Fulton County — you’ll find at least a couple of hundred thousand of forged signatures of people who have been forged.”

 Trump is making up numbers here.
-There were only about 147,000 absentee ballots cast in Fulton County, making it possible for “a couple of hundred thousand” forged signatures.
+There were only about 147,000 absentee ballots cast in Fulton County, making it impossible for “a couple of hundred thousand” forged signatures.

 “People that went to vote and they were told they can’t vote because they’ve already been voted for.
 And it’s a very sad thing.
 They walked out complaining.
 But the number’s large. … You also have a substantial numbers of people, thousands and thousands, who went to the voting place on November 3, were told they couldn’t vote, were told they couldn’t vote because a ballot had been put on their name.
 And you know that’s very, very, very, very sad.”

 This has been a persistent claim by the Trump campaign in various states — that Trump supporters went to vote, only to find their ballot had already been cast (presumably by Democratic operatives) and thus they were given a provisional ballot.
 No evidence has ever emerged to prove this.
+“There have no reports of anyone being turned away on Election Day,” Raffensperger told CBS Evening News, noting the situation described by Trump surely would have been reported.

 “There were no Republican poll watchers.
 Actually, there were no Democrat poll watchers, I guess they were them.
 But there were no Democrats, either, and there was no law enforcement.
 Late in the morning, early in the morning, they went to the table with the black robe and the black shield, and they pulled out the votes.
 Those votes were put there a number of hours before — the table was put there — I think it was, Brad, you would know, it was probably eight hours or seven hours before, and then it was stuffed with votes.
 They weren’t in an official voter box; they were in what looked to be suitcases or trunks, suitcases, but they weren’t in voter boxes.”

-During a campaign rally for the Senate runoff races in December, Trump made a similar claim — which we debunked at the time.
+During a campaign rally for the Senate runoff races in December, Trump made a similar claim, which we debunked at the time.

 The surveillance video at State Farm Arena, which comprises four security camera feeds — shows no irregularities, illegal behavior or evidence of malfeasance on behalf of poll workers.
 The supposed “suitcases” have been repeatedly identified by election officials as the standard boxes used in Fulton County to transport and store ballots.
 The video also fails to show any act of hiding or obscuring any ballots or election materials.
 Additionally, the video shown doesn’t prove the Trump campaign’s assertion that GOP monitors were told to leave the counting room in order for poll workers to engage in illegal ballot counting.